andy327/play-elevators/README.md

 The elevator system is controlled by a single application controller that generates `Action` values.
 HTTP requests that are received by the Play application are routed to this controller.
 The controller can be found in `controllers/Application.scala`, and it keeps track of one `Dispatcher` to control the elevator system, and a map of passengers that can interact with the elevator system.
-The abstractions of lifts and engines are hidden away from the end user.
+The abstraction of engines is hidden away from the end user.

 The application routes that are supported are detailed in the `conf/routes` file: